One App for your 11+ Music Aptitude Test (MAT) Preparation

 🚀 The Inception

 The idea for Music Aptitude Maestros began over five years ago, when parents of students preparing for the test suggested creating an app to make preparation more efficient and accessible.
-Their encouragement, alongside the support of Ivelina, Director of the Dotted Note School of Music, gave us the motivation to embark on this journey.
+Their encouragement, alongside the support of Ivelina Dusheva-Martial, a concert cellist and the director of the Dotted Note School of Music, gave us the motivation to embark on this journey.

 At first, we explored and tested various platforms.
 We even built a brand-new website, ready to host the training materials and mock tests.
 But during testing, it became clear that the website wasn't fast enough — especially when it came to audio loading speeds.
 We knew that children aged 9–10, growing up in an instant era, wouldn’t have the patience to wait for sounds to buffer!
 (Haha, we completely understood — attention spans are shorter when you're used to instant everything!)